StanfordVL/iGibson/README.md

 You can find all the VR demos in iGibson/gibson2/examples/demo/vr_demos, which has the following structure:

-- vr demo files for normal VR, multi-user VR and robot embodiment VR
+- vr demo files for normal VR

+- atus folder containing lunch packing demo

 - data_save_replay folder containing save/replay demos

+- muvr folder containing multi-user VR demos

-- atus folder containing lunch packing demo
+- robot_embodiment folder containing robot embodiment VR demos

+Benchmarks:

+We have two benchmarks - a hand and speed benchmark, both of which can be found in the top leve of the vr_demos folder.
+In these demos, you can time yourself performing various challenges, such as putting objects away into specific containers/cabinets.
+Please see the comments in these demo files for more information.

+VR settings and button mapping:

+You can find the global vr settings in the vr_config.json in the gibson2 folder.
+Please change all VR settings from here.
+Within the settings, you will also find the button mapping from actions to buttons.
+Please run vr_demos/vr_button_mapping.py to figure out which physical controller buttons correspond to which indices in OpenVR.
+It is only necessary to do this if you are remapping an existing controller, or adding in a mapping for a new controller.

 Additional information:
 1) Most VR functions can be found in the gibson2/simulator.py